Dave Dobbyn: Early life

-Dave Dobbyn was born on 3 January 1957 in the working class area of Glen Innes, (Auckland), the third of five children to tour-bus driver Terry Dobbyn and Molly.
+Dave Dobbyn was born on 3 January 1957 in the working class suburb of Glen Innes, Auckland, the third of five children to tour-bus driver Terry Dobbyn and Molly.
 He was influenced by music from a young age, ranging from the Irish songs his father listened to, to the music of the church across the road, to the various radio stations he was able to pick up on the family radiogram.

 While his family had a piano at home, he was the only member to not receive piano lessons, something he was grateful for in retrospect as it meant he was able to come to it without memories of strict lessons.
-He, along with his three brothers, attended the local Catholic college Sacred Heart College, where he would meet Ian Morris and Peter Urlich.
+He and his three brothers attended local Catholic school Sacred Heart College, where he met Ian Morris and Peter Urlich.
+Though Sacred Heart actively encouraged music, Dobbyn was too shy to be involved.

-While Sacred Heart actively encouraged music, Dobbyn was too shy to be involved, and on graduating high school worked nine months as a bank teller, and applied to teachers' college twice, to be accepted on the second try.
+After finishing high school he worked nine months as a bank teller, and applied for teachers' college twice, being accepted on the second try.
 As he started teachers' college he was asked by Morris and Urlich to join the band that would become Th' Dudes.